sara-nl/clouddocs/wshop-uihe-part-A-2015-Dec-11.markdown

 > **Note:**
 >
 > Your running VMs are exclusively occupying resources (and hence, consuming quota from your group even though we haven't explicitly made you aware of it in the course material) whether they are doing something useful or are idle.
 Because the HPC Cloud is offered on a fair-share basis and other users may actually be needing resources that you may be holding, before you move to the next part of this workshop, please **remember to shut all your VMs down**.

+### <a name="4.-Bonus"></a> d) Bonus food for brain

+This section is meant as extra questions that we thought would be nice for you to investigate, and we invite you to do/think about them even after the workshop is finished.

+**Bonus 1:** The HPC Cloud has hundreds of users.
+Many of them have common questions.
+In order to address these we have put together a web site with some documentation for users.
+We call it the HPC Cloud Documentation.
+Do you know the URL of this web site?
+Make sure you find out!!!

+**Bonus 2:** In Part A of the workshop (this page) you have explored the UI and learnt how to import an _appliance_ from the AppMarket.
+However, many people come to the HPC Cloud because they can install and run their own operating system.
+In particular, Windows is very popular among UNESCO-IHE users.
+  * Can you think of (and sketch) the steps that you would need to follow to create a VM running your favourite operating system?
+  * Can you find three articles in the HPC Cloud Documentation that show how to install different operating systems from scratch?

 ### Next: part B
 Now that you have completed the Tutorial [UNESCO-IHE - Part A (morning)](wshop-uihe-part-A-2015-Dec-11), you are ready to move on and continue with Tutorial [UNESCO-IHE - Part B (afternoon)](wshop-uihe-part-B-2015-Dec-11).